streamsdb/site/docs/getting-started-cli.md

 ## Login

-If the StreamsDB server or database requires authentication, you can specify a username and password in the [`connection string`](#connection-string] or use the login command.
+If the StreamsDB server or database requires authentication, you can specify a username and password in the [`connection string`](#connection-string) or use the `login` command.

-The login command will authenticate with the provides username and password and store the authentication token on disk.
+The `login` command will authenticate with the provides username and password and store the authentication token on disk.
 The token stored on disk will be used for all subsequent commands till the logout command is used.

 ```bash
 sdbcli login